Trusted Internet Connections guidance

 - A private connection is made to Azure by using ExpressRoute.
 ExpressRoute private peering with forced tunneling is used to force all customer virtual network traffic over ExpressRoute and back to on-premises.
 Microsoft Peering isn't required.

-- Azure VPN Gateway, when used in conjunction with ExpressRoute and Microsoft Peering, can overlay end-to-end IPSec encryption between the customer virtual network and the on-premises edge.
+- Azure VPN Gateway, when used with ExpressRoute and Microsoft Peering, can overlay end-to-end IPSec encryption between the customer virtual network and the on-premises edge.

 - Network connectivity to the customer virtual network is controlled by using network security groups that allow customers to permit/deny traffic based on IP, port, and protocol.

-- Traffic to and from the customer private virtual network is monitored through Azure Network Watcher and data is analyzed using Log Analytics and Azure Security Center.
+- Traffic to and from the customer private virtual network is monitored through Azure Network Watcher and data is analyzed using Log Analytics and Microsoft Defender for Cloud.

 - The customer virtual network extends to the PaaS service by creating a service endpoint for the customer's service.